itkin/angularfire-resource/README.md

 ```

-The above code will maintain a deserialize data model with duplicated foreign keys, to allow security enforcement and easy admin queries.
+The above code will maintain a deserialized data model with duplicated foreign keys, to allow security enforcement and easy admin queries.

 ```
 root